-Biotechnology is the application of biology knowledge and techniques to develop products that improve human health, animal health and agriculture.
-Students will develop a sound base of chemistry, genetics, biochemistry and biochemical engineering together with the experience of manipulative skills essential for future research.
-The skill set this program develops and related internships are designed collaboratively, with four of Indiana’s top life science employers (Dow AgroSciences LLC, Eli Lilly and Co., Roche Diagnostics Corp and Baxter Pharmaceutical Solutions) to meet their employment needs in specialized areas such as molecular biology, cell culture and fermentation, and protein purification.
+Biotechnology is the application of biology knowledge and techniques to develop products that improve human health, animal health, and agriculture.
+You will develop a sound base of chemistry, genetics, biochemistry, and biochemical engineering together with the experience of manipulative skills essential for future research.
+This program develops a particular skill set, in addition to the related internships that are designed collaboratively with four of Indiana’s top life science employers (Dow AgroSciences LLC, Eli Lilly and Co., Roche Diagnostics Corp., and Baxter Pharmaceutical Solutions) to meet their employment needs in specialized areas such as molecular biology, cell culture and fermentation, and protein purification.

 Opportunities After Graduation

 Biological technicians will experience the fastest employment growth in professional, scientific, and technical services and in educational services.
 An aging population and stronger competition among pharmaceutical companies are expected to contribute to the need for innovative and improved drugs, further spurring demand.
 Employment of biological technicians is expected to grow faster than average as the growing number of agricultural and medicinal products developed with the use of biotechnology techniques boosts demand (Occupational Outlook Handbook, 2008–2009).